-1.3 OFX’s Compliance Officer (contact details in section 8 below) has overall responsibility for ensuring that OFX and its employees, agents and subsidiaries comply with this Policy.
+1.3 OFX’s Privacy Officer (contact details in section 8 below) has overall responsibility for ensuring that OFX and its employees, agents and subsidiaries comply with this Policy.

 1.4 OFX collects information only by lawful and fair means.

 1.5 If you are a client of OFX, this Policy should be read in conjunction with OFX's Client Agreement.

 2 Collection of Personal Information

 2.1 OFX collects the following kinds of Personal Information:

-i. your identity particulars, including your name, sex, address (and previous two addresses), date of birth, phone number, mobile number, bank account information, name of employer and drivers licence number.
-If you choose to add a beneficiary on our website, OFX will ask you for your Recipient’s Personal Information including the Recipient’s name, email address, financial information (bank information) and physical address;
+- i. your identity particulars, including your name, sex, address (and previous two addresses), date of birth, phone number, mobile number, bank account information, name of employer and drivers licence number.
+If you choose to add a Recipient on our website, OFX will ask you for your Recipient’s Personal Information including the Recipient’s name, email address, financial information (bank information) and physical address;

 - ii. details of services or products you acquire from OFX or which you enquire about, together with any additional information necessary to deliver those services or products and respond to your enquiries;